sdgilley/search-images/README.md

 Results are printed to the screen, so that you can watch the progress.
 They are also added to a .csv file and a .md file (the .md file shows a preview of each image).

-* If the file contains the search term, it is added to the results with status showing the term found.
+* If the file contains the search term, it is added to the results with status indicating which term was found.
 * If the file can't be processed, it is added to the results with a status of "unknown".
 You'll need to manually inspect these files.
 * If an image doesn't contain the search term, you won't see it it in the results.